 In Vanuatu, the Presbyterian Church appointed a focal point for gender equality, and held training for leaders across all parts of the church, developing resources for propagating the teaching of gender equality through sermons and bible studies.

-Fiji, Kiribati, Vanuatu, PNG
+Fiji, Kiribati, Vanuatu, Papua New Guinea, Solomon Islands

 Relief & Development (Tax Deductable).
 Receives Australian Government support.